komalgill0310/tinDog/project_tasks_list.md

 _THIRD TASK:_

-1. Have the heart and cross icon below the image on the page.
+1. Have the heart and cross icon below the image on the page.✅

 <!-- HTML BREAKDOWN -->